AleksandrRogov/DynamicsWebApi/README.md

 ```

-Note that the second response does not have a returned value, it is a CRM Web API limitation.
+Note that if you are making a request to a navigation property (`collection: 'customerid_contact'`), the request won't have a response, it is an OOTB Web API limitation.

 **Important!** DynamicsWebApi automatically assigns value to a `Content-ID` if it is not provided, therefore, please set your `Content-ID` value less than 100000.